troggy/colu-copay-addon/README.md

 1. Load ``colu-copay-addon.js`` somewhere in your app's html files.

-2. Use ``coluProvider`` to set Colu API key.
+2. Use ``coluConfigProvider`` to set Colu API key.
 You can find your key in Colu Dashboard.

 ````
-coluProvider.config({
+coluConfigProvider.config({
   mode: 'sdk',
   apiKey: '<YOUR COLU API KEY>'
 });